-Once an EDI 997 is received the first step must be translation of the document.
+Once an EDI 997 is received, the first step must be to translate of the document.
 An EDI 997, like any EDI document, in its native format is not meant to be read by a human operator.
-In the translation process the EDI 997 will be converted into one of two forms - a "human readable" format - usually in the form of a report that is printed to a physical printer, or (more likely) into a file format that is easily imported into an accounting or ERP system.
-The translation of the EDI 997 into this more easily integrated format is the first key step in the reception of the EDI 997 before it can be used by the intended recipient.
+In the translation process, the EDI 997 will be converted into one of two forms.
+One of which is the "human readable" format that is usually in the form of a report that is either printed or more likely placed into a file format that is easily imported into an accounting or ERP system.
+Translating the EDI 997 into this more easily integrated format is the first key step in receiving the document before it can be used by the intended recipient.

-Once the EDI 997 is translated into a computer ready format, a secondary in-house process takes the new file with the information that originated in the EDI 997 and moves it into the recipient's ERP or accounting system.
-At this stage of the transformation the EDI 997 is now a document that can be identified and used by the recipient as the sender of the EDI 997 intended.
+Once the EDI 997 is translated into a computer-ready format, a secondary in-house process takes the new file with the information that originated in the EDI 997 and moves it into the recipient's ERP or accounting system.
+At this stage of the transformation, the EDI 997 is now a document that can be identified and used by the recipient as the sender of the EDI 997 intended.

 Ready to get started with EDI?
 Get in touch!